 The file is initially read in the external format (encoding) given by the editor variable Input-Format-Default.
-If the value of this is nil, cl:open chooses the external format to use.
-The external format is remembered for subsequent reading and writing of the buffer.
+If the value of this is nil. cl:open chooses the external format to use.
+The external format is remembered for subsequent reading and writing of the buffer, and its name is displayed in the mode line.